A model and method for analyzing the precision of binary measurement methods based on beta-binomial distributions, and related statistical tests: Abstract

 \section{Abstract}

-To handle typical problems from fields dealing with biological responses, this study develops a new statistical model and method for analysing the precision of binary measurement methods and results from collaborative studies.
+This study developed a statistical model and method for analyzing the precision of binary measurement methods from collaborative studies.
 The model is based on beta-binomial distributions.
-In other words, we assume that the sensitivity of each laboratory obeys a beta distribution and the binary measurement results under a given sensitivity follow a binomial distribution.
-We propose the key precision indicators of repeatability and reproducibility for the model and derive their unbiased estimates.
-We further propose a confidence interval for repeatability by applying the Jeffreys interval, which utilizes the assumption of beta distributions for sensitivity.
-Moreover, we propose a statistical test for determining laboratory effects, using simultaneous confidence intervals based on the confidence interval of each laboratory’s sensitivity.
-Finally, we apply the proposed method to real-world examples in the fields of food safety and chemical risk assessment and management.
+In other words, it assumes that the probability of detection (POD) of each laboratory obeys a beta distribution, and the binary measured values under a given POD follow a binomial distribution.
+We propose the key precision measures of repeatability and reproducibility for the model, and provide their unbiased estimators.
+Then, our precision measures and estimators are theoretically compared to three existing binary methods.
+Further, through consideration of a number of statistical tests for homogeneity of proportions, we propose appropriate methods for determining laboratory effects in the new model.
+Finally, we apply the results to a real-world example in the field of food safety.